GoogleCloudPlatform/bank-of-anthos-scripts/lab1-install/kops/firewall-updater/README.md

 1. Create a service account for the updater - give it `firewall admin` permissions

-2. Download service account key
+2. Download service account key to your local environment.

-3. Set `SERVICE_ACCOUNT` env var to the absolute local path of your service account key
+3. `export SERVICE_ACCOUNT=/path/to/key.json`

 4. Run the updater locally with docker
 ```